 Hotel Vittoria Orlandini

 This three-star hotel is situated in the heart of a UNESCO World Heritage site – Via Balbi – and near the Aquarium and the old fishermen’s port, two of Genoa’s main tourist attractions.
 Despite its great location and a neat look, the room price is mid-range, ideal for young families.
 The atmosphere is quiet and calm, guaranteed by the nature of a small family-run business.
 Some of the 40 rooms offer an astonishing view of Genoa’s port and sea.

-The three-star Il Giardino Di Albaro can be found in the quiet, residential quarter Albaro, a few minutes away from the seaport and the old fishermen’s neighborhood.
-Located in a charming villa from the early 20th century, it offers elegant rooms designed with the use of a classy combination of golden and red.
+The three-star Il Giardino Di Albaro can be found in the quiet, residential quarter, a few minutes away from the seaport and the old fishermen’s neighbourhood.
+Located in a charming villa from the early 20th century, it offers elegant rooms designed with the use of a classy combination of gold and red.
 They are well-furnished, featuring an electronic safe, a minibar and LCD television among other amenities.
-The hotel has its own sports centre Le Piscine di Albar with swimming pools, gyms and tennis courts.
+The hotel has its own sports centre, Le Piscine di Albar, with swimming pools, gyms and tennis courts.

 Courtesy of Hotel Nologo / Expedia

 Hotel Nologo is a budget, two-star guesthouse bursting with colours, smiling staff and a positive vibe.
 The rooms are simply furnished and have been divided into musical themes: jazz, rock, pop, reggae and blues.
 Choose from a regular double room to a family suite with beds that fold-down from the walls.
 Additionally, there’s a rooftop hot tub and play area, plus reasonably priced breakfast basket, complete with a cappuccino, orange juice, fresh bread, yoghurt and fruit.

 This is an updated version of an article originally written by Olga Lenczewska.